 Expertise in teak is one of the traditions that Myanmar is best known for and preserving this historic craftsmanship is Helping Hands, a social carpentry business that restores vintage teak furniture.
 Skilled artisans work along side former-street children, training them in the art of furniture restoration.
 Together they bring old, unloved furniture back to life.
 For Pomelo, Helping Hands have created a range of homeware items, from full-length mirror frames to carved jewellery boxes, using reclaimed teak wood.

 Pann Nann Ein

-This inspired range of jewellery is made by a group of women with disabilities living on the outskirts of Yangon.
+This hand made range of jewellery is crafted by a group of women with disabilities living on the outskirts of Yangon.
 Amazing Grace provides training in all aspects of jewellery making as well as encouraging the use of recycled materials.
-Together members improve their livelihoods by gaining a sustainable income and access to a financial fund that helps support them and and their families with unexpected expenses.
+This women’s empowerment group offers a regular and sustainable income to its members.

 Chu Chu Plastic

 This cooperative of men and women, across many generations, aims to raise awareness on the importance of recycling.
 Based across the river in Dala, Yangon, Chu Chu reuses old plastic packaging to create new colourful bags.
 As a result, their work improves the lives of the people within the collective, as well as the environment.

 FXB provides a livelihoods and support to vulnerable women.
 In addition to learning vocational tailoring skills, the women are offered psychosocial support and a wide range of health and business related training courses.
 By creating women friendly spaces, a caring mutual help network between women is improving the life of the whole community.

 Sone Tu Weaving